 Students must provide evidence to support the reasons for their application; therefore all applications for Special Consideration must be accompanied by appropriate documentation from a recognised authority, including professionals registered with a professional body (such as social workers, medical practitioners, lawyers and psychologists), death notices or certificates, police reports and statutory declarations.
 Applications on medical grounds should be presented on the Deakin University Medical Certificate.
 Applications without supporting documentation will not be considered.

-The Counselling service also provides a list of frequently asked questions about the Special Consideration process which may be of assistance.
+The list of frequently asked questions on this page about the Special Consideration process may be of assistance.

 Please note that religious or faith based issues are not in themselves grounds for special consideration.
 However, they may be used in support of an application that meets the eligibility criteria set out above.